tpascarella/sr50/docs/credit/travel-hacking.md

 ![Spend more to earn more](/img/rewards.svg)

-:::tip
+:::caution

-This is a REWARD for responsible money management.
+This strategy is a REWARD for responsible money management.
 Never spend irresponsibly just to stockpile rewards!

 Credit card companies make money hand over fist because of the impulsive nature of the general public.